Alt-right: Antisemitism and the white genocide conspiracy theory

 Some elements of the alt-right are antisemitic, but others are tolerant of Jews.
 Many in the alt-right believe that there is a Jewish conspiracy within the United States to achieve "white genocide", the elimination of white people as a racial group, and their replacement with non-whites.
 They believe that a Jewish cabal controls the U.S. government, media, and universities, and is pursuing its aim of white genocide by spreading anti-white tropes, and encouraging African-American civil rights groups.
 As evidence for this supposed white genocide, these far-right figures point to the depiction of inter-racial couples or mixed-race children on television, and the publication of articles discouraging women from having children early in life.
 They also cite apparent instances of white self-hatred, including Rachel Dolezal, an American woman of European descent who identifies as black.

-This antisemitic conspiracy theory is not new to the alt-right, but has recurred among far-right groups in Western countries since the 19th century; it was the reason for the Holocaust and various anti-Semitic pogroms in European history.
+This antisemitic conspiracy theory is not new to the alt-right, but has recurred among far-right groups in Western countries since the 19th century; it was the reason for the Holocaust and various antisemitic pogroms in European history.
 Andrew Anglin, one of the most prominent alt-right ideologues and a member of its neo-Nazi wing, stated "the core concept of the movement, upon which all else is based, is that Whites are undergoing an extermination, via mass immigration into White countries which was enabled by a corrosive liberal ideology of White self-hatred, and that the Jews are at the center of this agenda".
 Anglin stated that in the alt-right, "Many people also believe that the Jews should be exterminated".
 Other alt-rightists, like Spencer, welcome the involvement of Jews within their movement.